 Painting, Refinishing, and Minor Updates

 Painting or refinishing existing stairs is the lowest-cost option.
-Professional painting averages around $400.
+Professional painting of a standard residential staircase typically runs $300 to $600, depending on step count and whether the handrail and balusters are included.
 Refinishing hardwood runs $4.50 to $8 per square foot, including labor costs.
 Adding a stair runner costs between $500 and $2,000, depending on the material and the number of steps.
 These updates improve appearance and usually don't require a permit.

 Replacing staircase parts sits in the mid-range of staircase remodel cost.
 New balusters run $1,200 to $1,600.
 Replacing treads and risers costs an average of $1,800 to $2,500 for parts and labor.
 Handrail replacement alone averages around $900.
 The final staircase renovation cost depends on materials, step count, and local labor rates.
 Skilled carpenters typically charge $50 to $100 per hour.

-A full staircase replacement averages $2,400 to $4,000 for a standard layout.
-A floating staircase costs more, with estimates ranging from $8,000 to $12,000 or higher.
+A full staircase replacement within the existing footprint averages $3,500 to $8,000 for a standard layout, depending on materials and step count.
+A floating staircase typically costs $15,000 to $30,000 or more, depending on the tread material, railing system, and structural complexity of the installation.
 Knowing how much to redo stairs from scratch requires getting bids from licensed contractors.
 The total varies by location, design, and materials.
 On complex builds, labor costs can match material costs.

 Building Codes, Safety, and Permits